 Jules Verne and Dan Brown also used cryptography in their stories.

-Secret language is also used by parents, when they share messages in a foreign language in the company of their offspring, if it is not intended for children's ears.
+Secret language is also used by parents when they share messages in a foreign language in the company of their offspring, when it is not intended for children's ears.

 Broadly speaking, cryptography works like this:

-1. You want to send a message to another person but no one should know what's in it.
-That is the plain text, or understandable message.
+You want to send a message to another person but no one should know what's in it.
+That's plain text, or an understandable message.

-2. You convert it into Ciphertext, which is a cryptographic representation in ciphers of the text.
+You convert it into Ciphertext, which is a cryptographic representation in ciphertext.
 Without the necessary key, no one can read this text except the recipient, who holds the key.